How to Picnic with Kids Without Losing Your Mind: Our 2026 UK Guide

 Let them pack their own bentos: Use boxes with compartments and let them fill their own.
 Modern options we love: Monbento MB Tresor or Fortnum & Mason Sandwich Bag.

 Cut sandwiches into shapes: Use cookie cutters to turn lunch into stars, hearts or dinosaurs.
-Need inspiration?
-Here’s a roundup of fun sandwich ideas.

 Play the “picnic rainbow challenge”: Ask your kids to include one food in every colour.
 Red strawberries, green grapes, yellow cheese, orange carrots… and crisps?
 That’s beige.
 Beige totally counts.
-Get some ideas here.

 Pro tip: Freeze juice boxes or grapes the night before — they double as cool packs and sweet snacks.